 Worcester Bosch Greenstar Ri with the outer casing removed to allow access

-Combustion analysis on a Baxi Bermuda 552.
+Combustion analysis on an old Baxi Bermuda 552.
 The fire front has been removed.
 We’re measuring main burner pressure and checking the ratio of carbon monoxide to carbon dioxide at the top of the main heat exchanger in the primary flue.
 On open-flued appliances the combustion ratio can also be checked in the secondary flue.
 Except for testing, the back boiler unit is not normally run with the fire front removed as its is a combination unit.